V i n e y a r d s

 Soil

-The kinds of soil in Valpolicella vary highly in the different areas, giving different sensory characteristics to each wine.
-Our vineyards are in the village of Fumane, historic heart of Valpolicella, at an height from approximately 250 to 400 metres above sea level.
-During clear sky days, one can admire the breathtaking panoramas breathing the “crisp” air coming from Garda Lake.
-This is moderately loose-packed soil with high components of gray and oceanic limestones and basaltic tuff that “give birth” to wine of the highest quality.
-Characteristic of this valley are the “marogne”: terracing little dry stone walls that gather heat from the sun bringing warmth to the roots.
+The types of soil in Valpolicella vary significantly across different areas, imparting distinct sensory characteristics to each wine.
+Our vineyards are located in the village of Fumane, the historic heart of Valpolicella, at an altitude of approximately 250 to 400 metres above sea level.
+On clear days, one can admire breathtaking panoramas while breathing in the crisp air from Lake Garda.
+This moderately loose-packed soil contains high levels of grey and oceanic limestone, as well as basaltic tuff, which together “give birth” to wines of the highest quality.
+Characteristic of this valley are the “marogne”—small dry stone walls that create terraces, gathering heat from the sun and providing warmth to the roots.

 Grapes